TYLPHE/cv-application/README.md

 ## Features
 - Create a simple CV by using the form on the left
-- Click each section to edit the text (work in progress)
+- Click each section to edit the text
 - Create a PDF to send to your next job today! (work in progress)

 ## About